frarodri/frarodri.github.io/index.md

 I am Stipendiary Fellow at the [School of Economics of The University of Edinburgh](https://www.ed.ac.uk/economics).

-I am interested in family economics, demographic changeas and quantitative macro.
+I am interested in family economics, demographic changes and quantitative macro.

 ## Working papers